SerialForBreakfast/Caption-Theater/README.md

 ## Why This Matters

-Native subtitles often disappear as soon as their authored cue timing ends.
-That behavior is correct for synchronization, but it can be hard for viewers when captions are dense, translated, or visually competing with the picture.
+Native subtitles often disappear as soon as their authored cue timing ends, and they commonly sit on top of the picture.
+That behavior is correct for synchronization, but it can be hard for viewers when captions are dense, translated, fast-moving, or visually competing with important content.

 Caption Theater is intended to help viewers who: